 BioSciences Microscopy Unit

-Biological Imaging (the BioSciences Microscopy Unit (BMU)) offers a range of imaging techniques to help life science researchers magnify and investigate the dynamics, structure and function of biological samples.
+Biological Imaging (the BioSciences Microscopy Unit (BMU)) helps life science researchers magnify and investigate the dynamics, structure and function of biological samples.

 Biological Imaging (BMU) offers a range of imaging and preparation techniques for light, fluorescence, confocal and transmission and scanning electron microscopy.
 We work with academic and commercial researchers to help investigate different biological samples at organism, tissue, cell, organelle and molecular levels.